ericdobson/dev-resources/ruby_books.md

 ## Intermediate

+* **Clean Ruby: A Guide to Crafting Better Code for Rubyists** ([O'Reilly](https://www.oreilly.com/library/view/clean-ruby-a/9781484255469/), [Amazon](https://www.amazon.com/dp/148425547X/))
+    - Published 2019, Ruby v?, 124 pages
+    - Very little info to go on.
+Won't be my first book on the topic, but I'd still like to read it.
 * **Ruby Performance Optimization** ([Amazon](https://www.amazon.com/dp/1680500694/))
     - Published 2015, Ruby 2.2
     - How much of this still applies?
 Browse chapter one for free.
 Run the code using the latest Ruby.
 Decide for yourself if there's still value here.